Athul3Shaji/CryptoWallet/README.md

 # CryptoWallet
- It is a Wallet we can send the ethereum to any other ethererum account through MetaWallet.
+We Can Send CryptoCurrency  to any wallet by using MetaMask.
  ### Solidity
  ### ReactJs
  ### MetaMask